 Tips for Improving Indoor Air Quality

-OSHA states that while it does not have standards in place that employers must follow for IAQ, employers are required to “follow the General Duty Clause of the OSHAct, which requires them to provide workers with a safe workplace that does not have any known hazards that cause or are likely to cause death or serious injury.”
+OSHA states that while it does not have standards in place that employers must follow for IAQ, employers are required to “follow the General Duty Clause of OSHA, which requires them to provide workers with a safe workplace that does not have any known hazards that cause or are likely to cause death or serious injury.”

-The sources are provided by a variety of sources including the EPA, the Oregon Environmental Council and the PR Newswire and present a sampling of the ways to properly manage IAQ.
+The sources are provided by various sources, including the EPA, the Oregon Environmental Council, and the PR Newswire, and present a sampling of how to properly manage IAQ.